-Using data from a prospective longitudinal birth cohort study cohort study based in the UK, we used a joint modelling approach to examine the factors associated with visit-to-visit BPV across childhood, and the association of both mean BP and BPV with an established biomarker of target organ damage, LVMI, in early adulthood.
+Using data from a prospective longitudinal birth cohort study based in the UK, we used a joint modelling approach to examine the factors associated with visit-to-visit BPV across childhood, and the association of both mean BP and BPV with an established biomarker of target organ damage, LVMI, in early adulthood.
 BPV was estimated to be larger - i.e. individuals' SBP was estimated to fluctuate more greatly - at older ages, in females, and at greater bodyweights.
 BPV also had a large, positive correlation with mean BP (at the sample mean age of 11.3 years), but only a very small correlation with the rate of change in BP (slope) across age.
-In a model which did not adjust for the effect of mean BP and its slope on LVMI, BPV was estimated to be positively associated with LVMI.
-When mean BP and its slope were introduced as exposures of LVMI, however, the direction of association between BPV and LVMI changed to a negative one.
-These models further estimated a positive association of mean BP with LVMI.
+In a model which did not adjust for the effect of mean BP and its slope on LVMI, BPV was estimated to have a weak positive association with LVMI.
+When mean BP and its slope were also included as covariates, however, the direction of association between BPV and LVMI changed and the magnitude of the estimate increased.
+These models further estimated a positive association of mean BP with LVMI and of change in mean BP with LVMI.

 Whilst we are not aware of other studies in this age range which have reported on the effect of weight and height on BPV, the effect of age, sex and race have been examined.
-Investigating BPV in children aged 8-18 years in Massachusetts, Rosner et al. fitted variance components models to BP measurements taken within- and across-visits (up to a maximum of 16 visits over four years), and subsequently examined the effect of age, sex and BP level on these two variance components in three-way ANOVAs (16).
-They found "no meaningful effects" of these covariates on variability of SBP (the effect of BP level was significant, but judged to be small; correlation coefficient not reported).
+Investigating BPV in 8-18 year-old children in Massachusetts, Rosner et al. fitted variance components models to BP measurements taken within- and across-visits (up to a maximum of 16 visits over four years), and subsequently examined the effect of age, sex and BP level on these two variance components in three-way ANOVAs (16).
+They found "no meaningful effects" of these covariates on variability of SBP (children with higher BP level had significantly more within-individual variability than those with lower BP, but this difference was judged small; correlation coefficient not reported).
 More recently, in an analysis of the Bogalusa Heart Study in the USA, Chen et al. measured visit-to-visit BPV in children aged 4-19 years by taking the SD of 4-8 measurements of clinic mean SBP from visits scheduled every 2-3 years (14).
 Males were estimated to have significantly higher SD(SBP) than females, and SD(SBP) was estimated to be significantly greater for blacks than for whites.
-Our supplementary analyses (Appendix 2) also indicated that females were estimated to have lower BPV than males, but not once the effect of time-varying covariates were adjusted for.
+Our supplementary analyses (Web Table 4) also indicated that females were estimated to have lower BPV than males, but not once the effect of time-varying covariates were adjusted for.
 In addition, and in keeping with our findings, Chen et al. found a positive correlation (r = 0.15) between mean childhood BP level and SD(SBP) (14).
-Such a positive correlation has been characterised in studies of adults too (8, 33).
+Such a positive correlation has been characterised in studies of adults too (8, 34).